-Surrogacy has helped countless families grow, but did you know surrogacy has a long history?
+Surrogacy has helped countless families grow, but did you know that surrogacy has a long history?
 Although modern science has improved the process with technologies like fertility treatments and in vitro fertilization (IVF), the practice of surrogacy has been around for thousands of years.
-The history of surrogacy is fascinating and shows throughout time that there are always people who can help make your dreams of having a family come true.
+The history of surrogacy is fascinating and shows over the course of time that there are always people who can help make your dreams of having a family come true.

 The First Artificial Insemination In History